mjhamiltonus/sdclass/README.md

 than manually setting more thresholds, I tried to use K-Means to cluster the slopes of the detected lines.

-Using K-Means, Two clusters of slopes are found.
-This should correspond to the right line and the left line, since these are dominant signal in the images.
+Using K-Means, two clusters of slopes are found.
+This should correspond to the right line and the left line, since these are dominant signals in the images.

 It was anticipated that the larger group should be the dashed lines, and the longer lines should be the solid line (note: two solid lines